(2001 – 2023)

 ABOUT THE ACADEMY

 The Academy of Engineering and Technology (AET) is an engineering focused program at San Rafael High School spanning three years.
-The students are engaged in real-world problem solving as they design, construct and test models for a diverse number of applications ranging from rocketry to robotics.
+The students engage in real-world problem solving as they design, construct, and test models for a diverse number of applications ranging from rocketry to robotics.

-The curricular program consists of two courses per year.
-These courses integrate the investigation of scientific models with the career technical practices of engineering design and fabrication.
-Active learning is the central curricular philosophy of the Academy.
-Students construct their knowledge by making observations, building models to describe physical phenomena, and then devise solutions to various engineering problems.
+Active, hands-on learning is the central curricular philosophy of the Academy.
+Students construct their knowledge by making observations, building models to describe physical phenomena, and devising solutions to various engineering problems.

 Project Based Learning: Predict, Test, Analyze

 The curricular focus of the first two years of the program is guided by five projects.
 For each project, students are divided into teams which they choose.
 These projects offer students the opportunity to develop interpersonal skills, communication skills and the art of negotiation.